 - Congress commissioned an Institute of Medicine study on the ideal structure of a national cord blood

 program.
 Based on the IoM report, Congress passed the Stem Cell Therapeutic and Research Act of 2005 that was signed into law 20 Dec.
 2005.
 The key language regarding education is the requirement: Information provided to the maternal donor regard(s) all of her medically appropriate cord blood options. ie: Education of expectant parents and Informed Consent of maternal donors should cover all options, not just donation.

-- Maryland has state legislation around cord blood education that only asks hospitals and obstetricians to distribute information about public donation of cord blood.
-The Maryland bill was enacted 2 May 2006 and became effective 1 Oct.
-2006.
+- Colorado has state legislation around cord blood education that only asks hospitals and obstetricians to distribute information about public donation of cord blood.
+The Colorado bill also establishes the Adult Stem Cells Cure Fund.
+The fund is an optional donation on state tax returns, and the money raised goes to support the expansion of public cord blood banking efforts in Colorado.
+The Colorado bill was enacted 3 June 2008 and became effective 1 Sept.
+2008.

 - Virginia was the first state to pass legislation where the bill itself explicitly endorses the use of educational materials from Parent's Guide to Cord Blood Foundation.
 Virginia has state legislation around cord blood education that follows the Institute of Medicine guidelines and mandates/encourages physicians to educate expectant parents about ALL forms of cord blood banking.
 The Virginia bill was enacted 9 Mar.
 2010 and became effective 1 July 2010.

 - New Mexico

 - New Mexico has state legislation around cord blood education that only mandates/encourages physicians to educate expectant parents about public donation of cord blood.
 The New Mexico bill was enacted 19 Mar.
 2005 and became effective 1 Jan.
 2006.